 The final step is to thoroughly flour the pasta shapes to prevent them sticking together.

-I kept mine in an airtight container in the fridge until I wanted to cook it (which took around 3 minutes)…
+I keep my pasta in an airtight container in the fridge until I want to cook it.

 Making this pasta with my wholegrain flour blend means you get a top quality pasta full of nutrients unlike most the bought varieties.

 It’s perfect served with my special gluten free spaghetti bolognese.

 If you like this recipe then take a moment to sign up to my weekly newsletter.
 You’ll get lots of gluten free recipe inspiration along with a free recipe e-book.

 Make sure you don’t lose this pasta recipe by saving it to Pinterest:

 - 120 g Plain Free From Fairy flour